Civic Education- Cooperative Education Exchange Program (84.304)

 Length and Time Phasing of Assistance

-Awards are made for twelve months.
-One award is made to the Center for Civic Education and one award to the National Council on Economic Education.
-One to three awards are competitively selected.
+Directed awards are made for twelve months to the Center for Civic Education and to the Council for Economic Education.
+In addition, one to three discretionary grants are competitively awarded for a period of up to 36 months.
 See the following for information on how assistance is awarded/released: Electronic transfer.

 Financial Information